Pancakes, Eggs Benedict or Chinese dim sum - here are a few good places to spend a lazy Sunday afternoon relaxing over brunch.

 One might expect this sort of sprawling, relaxed cafe in a neighborhood like Koenji or Naka-Meguro, but it's a surprising find in a business district like Hanzomon.
-Weekend brunch is served Saturdays only, from noon-4:30pm, with choices like pancakes, Eggs Benedict made with good-quality prosciutto, plus more lunchy items like pasta and veggie burgers.
+Weekend brunch is served Saturdays from noon-10pm and Sundays noon-6pm, with choices like pancakes, Eggs Benedict made with good-quality prosciutto, plus more lunchy items like pasta and veggie burgers.
 Individual dishes are well prepared, but brunch as a whole lacks the extra touches - pastries, muffins, juice, coffee refills - that would make you want to linger.

 While they're closed on Sunday, they do a nice Saturday brunch from 11am-3pm.
 Y3800 (adults, half price for kids under 12) covers all food, including an hors d'oeuvre buffet, and all the wine you can drink.
 They also have breakfast service from 8am on weekdays.
 [See FULL REVIEW

 Kudan-Kita 1-10-2.
 Open 11:30am-3, 6-11pm (LO).
 Closed Sundays.

 Weekend brunch at this bayside brewpub is served 11:30am-3pm.This bayside brewpub features some of the most exciting food in town - well-centered modern American cuisine drawing from European, middle Eastern and Asian influences.

 Service is attentive but also personal.
 The stylishly decorated dining room features an ever-changing art collection, and it's positively cavernous (by Tokyo standards) and mostly tobacco-free.
 There's also an outdoor terrace looking out over a picturesquely urban canal, with heating in winter.